QueryChat

 QueryChat.cleanup()

-Clean up resources associated with the data source.
+Clean up resources associated with all data sources.

 client